lazycoder1/wallet-listener/backend/TRON_TRANSFER_MONITORING.md

 # Tron Transfer Monitoring Process

-This document outlines how the backend system monitors and processes native TRX transfers and TRC20 token transfers on the Tron blockchain.
+This document outlines how the backend system monitors and processes native TRX transfers and TRC20 token transfers on the Tron blockchain using a **highly scalable block-based approach**.

 The primary service responsible for this is `TronConnectionManager` located in `backend/src/services/websocket/tronConnectionManager.ts`.

 ## Core Concepts

-- **Polling:** The system uses polling at regular intervals to check for new transactions and transfers.
+- **Block-Based Scanning:** The system scans entire blocks for all transfers, then filters client-side for tracked addresses.
+This approach **scales with the number of tokens, not wallet addresses**.
-- **Timestamp Tracking:**
+- **Scalability:** With 1,000 tracked wallets and 3 TRC20 tokens, the system makes only **1 API call per block** (not 1,000 calls).
-    - `lastProcessedBlockTimestamp`: Stores the timestamp of the last processed native TRX transaction to avoid reprocessing.
+- **Block Number Tracking:**
-    - `lastProcessedTokenTimestamp`: Stores the timestamp of the last processed TRC20 token transfer to avoid reprocessing.
+    - `lastProcessedBlockNumber`: Stores the last processed block number to avoid reprocessing blocks.
-- **Address Batching:** To avoid overwhelming APIs or hitting rate limits, tracked addresses are processed in batches.
+- **Address Decoding:** Proper hex-to-base58 conversion ensures accurate address matching.
-- **API Keys:** API calls utilize `appConfig.networks.tron.apiKey` for TronGrid and `appConfig.tronScan.apiKey` for TronScan, sent via the `TRON-PRO-API-KEY` header.
+- **API Keys:** API calls utilize `appConfig.networks.tron.apiKey` for TronGrid, sent via the `TRON-PRO-API-KEY` header.

 ## 1. Native TRX Transfer Monitoring